Chameleon Medical: Parasites

 chameleon parasitic worm

-Internal parasites are usually microscopic and set themselves up at various places within the digestive tract.
-They feed, mate, and reproduce in this environment.
-The typical reproduction is to produce eggs which exit the body through the poop.
-These eggs must then make their way back to the appropriate host to continue the lifecycle.
+Internal parasites are usually microscopic and set themselves up at various places within the chameleon’s digestive tract.
+The parasites feed, mate, and reproduce in this environment.
+The typical reproduction is to produce eggs which exit the body through the feces.

 parasitic worm in the body cavity